Jabbawukis/sample-efficiency-evaluation-results/probing_on_dataset_slices.md

 - save_steps: 3650 (per slice num_rows_after_tokenized avg. ≈ 934,840 → 934,840 ÷ 8 ÷ 32 ≈ 3650)
 - logging_steps: 3650

+Training is 3650 steps per slice, 42 slices,
+153,300 steps in total -> we approximate the fact occurrences within each slice by slicing the raw data into 42 slices and then running the fact matching process over the slices to get the approximate number of facts per slice.
+Training the model on the entire dataset and saving each checkpoint at 3650 steps, we get the state of the model after seeing approximately the number of facts determined by the fact matching onm the raw data.

 ### 1. gpt2_124m
 - Model: GPT2 (124M params)
 - repo (model checkpoints as branches): [J4bb4wukis/gpt2_124m_wikipedia_en_shuffeld](https://huggingface.co/J4bb4wukis/gpt2_124m_wikipedia_en_shuffeld)